in

 Do you have a favorite song on the project?

 It depends.
-Like today I'll like a certain record.
-Then tomorrow I'll like another record.
-When I'm about to get dressed and go downtown, it's another record.
-If I'm about to go check on my lady, it's another record.
-Handling , it's another record.
-It depends on what's going on.
+Like today I’ll like a certain record.
+Then tomorrow I’ll like another record.
+When I’m about to get dressed and go downtown, it’s another record.
+If I’m about to go check on my lady, it’s another record.
+Handling business, it’s another record.
+It depends on what’s going on.
 It fluctuates.
-And that's why I like the project.
-It's hard to capture it in a bottle.
-It's a lot of great moments on the project.
+And that’s why I like the project.
+It’s hard to capture it in a bottle.
+It’s a lot of great moments on the project.

 “It’s all about taking the access we gained through the music and the culture and pivot that to have a stronger and lasting impact.”